 Meals Ready to Eat, or MRE's are expected to have a shelf life measured in years.
 Exactly how long is time and temperature dependant.
 If an MRE is puffy, you now know why it's gone bad.
 It has gone anaerobic.

 It is estimated that 40% of food in undeveloped countries spoils en route to market.
 In the US, consumers pitch about 40% of their food.
-Neither one is good from a methane generation standpoint.
+Neither one is good from a methane generation standpoint, but no matter.
+It's cool virtue signalling to demonize the plastic straw men.